mhjacks/ramendr-analysis/ramen-api-no-ocm/RAMEN-NO-OCM-README.md

 ### ManagedCluster

 There will be no cluster discovery or management in Ramen without OCM, and hence no ManagedCluster CRs.
 The managed clusters are each defined in a DRCluster CR on the hub cluster.
-See [TODO ref].
+See [DRCluster CRD](./drplacementcontrol.crd.md) for more information.

 ### Placement and PlacementDecision

 In OCM the Placement and PlacementDecision CRs provide sophisticated capabilities for managing the placement of workloads on clusters.
 In Ramen without OCM there is just a simple choice of on which managed cluster the workload is to be deployed.
 This can be specified in the DRPC and there is no need for the Placement and PlacementDecision CRs.

 ### ManifestWork and ManagedClusterView

 In Ramen with OCM, ManifestWork CRs are used to deploy resources (such as a VRG) from the hub to the managed clusters.
 To deploy a resource from the hub to a managed cluster, a ManifestWork CR encapsulating the resource is created on the hub in the namespace of the target managed cluster and OCM takes care of deploying the resource in the target managed cluster and updating the status of the ManifestWork CR to reflect the deployment status.

-Similarly to get the status of resources on a managed cluster a ManagedClusterView CR is created on the hub describing resources to get status for and OCM takes care of retrieving the status of the resources from the managed cluster and updating the status of the ManagedClusterView CR with the retrieved status.
+Similarly, in order to get the status of resources on a managed cluster, a ManagedClusterView CR is created on the hub.
+While this CR describes the resources, it is OCM's responsibility to retrieve the status of these resources from the managed cluster as well as to update the status of the ManagedClusterViewCR accordingly.

 In Ramen without OCM it is proposed to use the same ManifestWork and ManagedClusterView CRs for deploying resources and getting resource state, but with the vendor using Ramen without OCM providing the infrastructure to
 - in the case of ManifestWork, create, update or delete resources on the managed clusters and update the ManifestWork status on the hub
 - in the case of ManagedClusterView, get the status of resources on managed clusters and update the status of ManagedClusterView on the hub

-The architecture and implementation of this infrastructure left to the vendor integrating with Ramen without OCM.
+The architecture and implementation of this infrastructure is left to the vendor integrating with Ramen without OCM.
 OCM for example manages ManifestWork with a pull model where an agent on the managed clusters watches for changes in ManifestWork CR specs on the hub and applies them to the resources in the managed cluster, while reporting the status of the updates by updating the status of the ManifestWork CR on the hub.
 Alternatively a push model might be used where an agent on the hub pushes resource changes to the managed clusters.

 For purposes of discussion in this document, this vendor provided infrastructure shall be called the Object Transport System (OTS).